oracle/rwloadsim/README.md

 You should normally _not_ clone or checkout the master branch unless you are developing.
 Please see [rwl/src/SOURCES.md](rwl/src/SOURCES.md) for details.

-Version 2.2.3 was made available on 9-sep-2020
+ * Version 2.2.3 Limited Production was released on 9-sep-2020 and is available in branch 2.2.3

 ## Prerequisites